Tipilikwani Mara Camp: Our full report

 - Security measures

 - The manager has a safe for valuables.
-Guests are escorted around the camp at night.
+The camp is not fenced and guests are escorted around the camp at night.

 - Fire safety